-Biceps femoris tendinopathy, sometimes called biceps femoris tendonitis is inflammation or more likely degeneration of the tendon at the point where it inserts at the outside back of the knee.
-Here we explain the symptoms, causes, and treatment as well as rehabilitation and exercises.
+Biceps femoris tendinitis (tendinopathy) is inflammation, or more likely degeneration of the hamstring tendon at the point where it attaches to the back of the knee.

 Symptoms of biceps femoris tendinopathy